About Bookmakers

 A “layoff” occurs when a bookmaker has been unsuccessful in keeping the wager balanced.
 In an attempt to make amends, bookies will back the overbooked with another bookmaker to spread the risk.

-Looking for small variations between bookmakers odds can turn up some golden opportunities for bettors, as the lines move and balance is sought.
+Looking for small variations between bookmakers odds can turn up some opportunities for bettors, as the lines move and balance is sought.
 On the other hand, any bookmaker found offering odds greatly out of synch with the general market should be suspect.
 The variances are usually not too great, since they all work with the same events and the same betting public.
-Finding differences between bookmaker’s odds can be very lucrative for punters, however, bookmakers who offer odds which are massively more or less than its rivals should be approached with caution.
+Finding differences between bookmaker’s odds can be useful for punters, however, bookmakers who offer odds which are massively more or less than its rivals should be approached with caution.
 In general, the odds between bookmakers should be fairly similar because they are working from the same events and with the same punters.

 Established bookmakers are plentiful and easily found.
 Bookmakers with bad reputations are blacklisted.
 It is a legal requirement for bookmakers to be licensed and in some cases bonded.
 The UK traditionally had four large betting companies: